TransitTalk/Transit-Talk/README.md

 <br>

-In the future we hope to expand the functionality of Caravan by:
+In the future we hope to expand the functionality of Transit Talk by:

   * Analyzing issue patterns and their effect on a rider's commute in order to suggest alternative routes that improve efficiency.